pebble-solutions/pebble-auth-client-py/docs/_build/html/_sources/introduction.rst.txt

 Configuration
 ~~~~~~~~~~~~~

-Before you can work with the library, you must define to a system environment
+Before you can work with the library, you must define a system environment
-variable the URI were is stored the public Json Web Key Set (JWKS file).
+variable with the URI of the public Json Web Key Set (remote JWKS file).

 This file will be requested and store **temporary** on your API Server.
 Your server should be able to write on *./var/credentials/auth/jwks.json* .